-In addition, the Reno A & E Model T-110 has a Test Mode that uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
+In addition, the Reno A & E Model T-100 has a Test Mode that uses the microcontroller to verify the proper operation of the detector's controls and indicator (switches and LED).
 The detector's loop oscillator circuit can also be tested to verify the correct frequency range in each of the four frequency selections.

-The Model T-110 Series is comprised of the following detectors:
+The Model T-100 Series is comprised of the following detectors:

-Model T-110-R For NEMA TS-1 applications calling for a single channel, shelf mount detector with delay and extension timing and relay outputs.
+Model T-100-R For NEMA TS-1 applications calling for a single channel, shelf mount detector with relay outputs and an audible detect signal (buzzer).

-Model T-110-SS For NEMA TS-1 applications calling for a single channel, shelf mount detector with delay and extension timing and solid state outputs.
+Model T-100-SS For NEMA TS-1 applications calling for a single channel, shelf mount detector with solid state outputs and an audible detect signal (buzzer).